spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/customer/company-account/managing-company-users.md

 ## Creating company users

-To add a new company user:
+To add a new company user, do the following:
-1. On the *Overview of Company Users* page, in the top right corner, click **Add User**.
+1. On the **Overview of Company Users** page, in the top right corner, click **Add User**.
-2. On the *Create Company User* page:
+2. On the **Create Company User** page, take the following steps:
     1. Enter customer's email, salutation, first name, last name, and gender in the respective fields.
     2. If you want the email with change password details be sent to the customer, select the **Send password token through email** checkbox.
     3. Enter the date of birth and phone values.